mbeggas/M1IoT-interruptlab/timer_interrupt/README.md

 ## Atemga328p (Arduino Uno) Timers Control Registers
 We can initialize, configure, and control Timers & Timer Interrupts using the associated registers as stated in the datasheet of the microcontroller.
 The Timer-associated registers are as follows:

-* TCCRxA: Timer/Counter Control Register A.
+* TCCRxA: Timer/Counter Control Register A. Configures the waveform generation mode and output behavior
-* TCCRxB: Timer/Counter Control Register B.
+* TCCRxB: Timer/Counter Control Register B.  Configures the timer’s clock source, prescaler, and additional settings
 * TCNTx: Timer/Counter Registers.
+Stores the current count value of Timerx
 * OCRxA: Output Compare A Register.
+Holds the compare match value for Output Compare Unit A
 * OCRxB: Output Compare B Register.
+Holds the compare match value for Output Compare Unit B
 * TMISKx: Timer Interrupts Mask Register, enable/disable timer interrupts.
 * TIFRx: Timer interrupts Flag Bits Register, read/clear timer interrupt flag bits.